Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.modelManager.updateModels()

 Updates the models associated with the current app, depending on what models are used by the configured tier.
 For tier 2, the game, dimension, and local dimension models will be updated.
+For tier 3, items will also be updated in addition to the models updated in tier 2.
 The return value is a [Promise] which resolves when the models have been updated from the server.
 Once this function is resolved, the getter functions for the models can be used.

-This function is called from [KidaptiveSdk.init()](#kidaptivesdkinitapikeystring-optionsobject) when the SDK is configured to at leaset tier 2.
+This function is called from [KidaptiveSdk.init()](#kidaptivesdkinitapikeystring-optionsobject) when the SDK is configured to at least tier 2.

 ```javascript
 KidaptiveSdk.modelManager.updateModels().then(function() {